Orlando Wetlands Park

 Parking is located at the entrance to the Park and is free of charge.
 Motorized vehicles are not permitted inside the Park.

 Seasonal weather in Central Florida can vary from cool to very hot.
-The Park's geography consists mostly of open exposed marsh with little to no shade; however, there are shaded wooded trails along the Park's perimeter.
-From late spring, through summer and early fall, expect hot temperatures with the potential for high humidity and thunderstorms.
+The Park consists mostly of open exposed marsh with little to no shade; however, there are shaded wooded trails along the Park's perimeter.
+From late spring, through summer and early fall, expect hot temperatures with the potential for high humidity, lightning and thunderstorms.

 Things to Do

 Only passive recreation activities are permitted at the Park.
 These include photography, wildlife viewing, hiking, the use of non-motorized bicycles and horseback riding.
 Vehicular traffic, boating, swimming, flying of drones, hunting and fishing are NOT allowed.